Opening – Why We Should Know Energy.

 Here we need a so-called, ‘look in the mirror’ moment and think a little about humanness.
 We are goal-directed individuals.
 We act in order to achieve a defined result.
 We cultivate land, seed it and harvest the crops in order to eat.
 We cut trees and saw lumber for shelter.
 We release trapped energy because we want to warm that shelter.
-That warming is but a step, albeit a monumental step, away from loading a rocket with liquid oxygen and hydrogen because we have a desire to walk on the moon.
+That warming is but a step, albeit a monumental step, away from loading a rocket with liquid oxygen and hydrogen because we have the desire to walk on the moon.

 When the purpose or goal is kept clearly in mind we’re able to judge the wisdom of using a particular form of energy and which means of conversion will best allow us to reach that goal.
 Just as that Atlas rocket isn’t appropriate for heating our homes, burning wood won’t get us to the moon.

 Machines that make Machines

 A tool is a machine that more easily allows us to perform a task.
 A shovel works well for digging a small ditch but if we desire a long, deep ditch, we need to get many willing people with shovels or one person with an excavator.
 When we feed the excavator’s engine a few gallons of fuel it does the work of many people.
 We are releasing the fuel’s energy to help us dig the ditch.

 And it’s the controlled release of energy that powers our factories, the source of all the goods that make this world easier to live on.
 It’s because of industrial production we need large amounts of power.

 Just as a shovel is a machine for digging a hole, a factory is a machine for producing goods.
 A factory is really just a complex machine, built by assembling a multitude of smaller machines in order to produce everything from Bic lighters, computer chips, steel plates, automobiles, medicines and the very food we eat – every device we need or enjoy in this affluent society comes to us through a factory.